Welcome to the Montessori School of Syracuse!

 PLEASE NOTE: Due to the Covid-19 pandemic, we have changed our Admissions process to protect all members of our school community.

 Admissions at the Montessori School of Syracuse are conducted on a rolling basis.
-After you contact our office, we will send you an Admissions packet that includes our brochure, tuition information and an application.
+The application process is simple.
 We offer enrollment to families based upon the date their application is submitted, and there is no application fee.

-Once the school visit has been completed, you will be invited to schedule a Child Visit.
-The purpose of this visit is for us to get to know your child better and to determine your child’s school readiness and fit for the Montessori classroom.
+Once you have met with our Director of Admissions and submitted an application, you will be invited to schedule a Child Visit.
+The purpose of this visit is for us to get to know your child better and to determine their school readiness and fit for the Montessori classroom.
 For preschool and kindergarten students, this is a low key visit that involves playing with toys and casual conversation.
-Older students will spend the morning in one of our Elementary classrooms.
+This year, we will hold this meeting in person, with masks on, in one of our Cottages.
+Older students typically will spend the morning in one of our Elementary classrooms, but because this is not possible due to our Covid-19 safety protocols, alternate arrangements will be made.

 Montessori School of Syracuse does not discriminate on the basis of gender, race, religion or national origin in hiring staff or admitting students, and is committed to excellence through diversity.